luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![depicting position a look of the fork button on a GitHub repository](../../static/create-fork.png)

 ## 3. [Getting familiar with the course template](../1_github/template)
-Let's take a look into the structure of the course template:
+Let's take a look at the structure of the course template:

 ![depicting the contents of the course template repository on GitHub](../../static/folder-structure_minimal-template.png)